dimensionofficial/DimensionChain-Beta/README.md

 There is no public testnet running currently.

-**If you have previously installed Dimension, please run the `eosio_uninstall` script (it is in the directory where you cloned Dimension) before downloading and using the binary releases.**
+**If you have previously installed Dimension, please run the `

+io_uninstall` script (it is in the directory where you cloned Dimension) before downloading and using the binary releases.**

 #### Ubuntu 18.04 Debian Package Install